 Question: What counterintuitive practice will improve your time management?

-The busier you are, the more you need time off to refresh.
-Take a down day once per month, even if you can’t take it out of the office.
-Between tasks, take five minutes to notice, think, or be.
-After a block, do something different.
-If you have been solo at your computer, select an interactive physical experience such as taking a meeting-walk with a colleague.
+The busier you are, the more you need intentional breaks.
+Take a down day once a month—even if you can’t leave the office.
+Between tasks, pause for five minutes to breathe, observe, and reset.
+After a deep-work block, switch gears.
+If you’ve been solo at your computer, get physical and connected—take quick walk, make a call, or check in with your staff.

 Answer: I’ll skim the article and select one suggestion from this article to add to my time management arsenal.